Tenor (album)

-Tenor is a live solo album by multi-instrumentalist and composer Joe McPhee, recorded in 1976 it was the third album released on the Swiss HatHut label and was rereleased on CD in 2000 as Tenor & Fallen Angels with a bonus track.
+Tenor is a live solo album by multi–instrumentalist and composer Joe McPhee, recorded in 1976 in Switzerland.
+It was the third album released on the Swiss HatHut label.
+It was reissued in 2000 as Tenor & Fallen Angels with a bonus track recorded in Paris.

 Reception

 Allmusic reviewer Steve Loewy stated "McPhee was (and is) a master of new sounds.
 He trailblazes paths, unafraid of consequences, devoid of cliches.
 His improvisations incorporate squeaks and squeals, but also bop-like stabs and outrageously radical runs that scream for attention.
-McPhee has come a long way since this major recording, but this still remains one of the best solo tenor albums of avant-garde jazz".
-On All About Jazz writer Glen Astarita noted "Tenor & Fallen Angels is a brilliant portraiture of a musician who is sharing his sentiments, visualizations and artistic spirit for the entire world to hear! - Essential".
+McPhee has come a long way since this major recording, but this still remains one of the best solo tenor albums of avant–garde jazz".
+On All About Jazz writer Glen Astarita noted "Tenor & Fallen Angels is a brilliant portraiture of a musician who is sharing his sentiments, visualizations and artistic spirit for the entire world to hear! – Essential".
 The Penguin Guide to Jazz Recordings describes the album as “packed with rich ideas.”